thewchan/uxf/README.md

     IDENFIFIER	 ::= /[_\p{L}]\w{0,59}/ # Must start with a letter or underscore; may not be a built-in typename OWS          ::= /[\s\n]*/
     RWS          ::= /[\s\n]+/ # in some cases RWS is actually optional

+Note that a UXF file _must_ contain data, even if this is merely an empty list, empty map, or empty table.

 To indicate any type valid for the context, simply omit the type name.